zeropsio/docs/README.md

 Our <b>Documentation</b> for people who want help with interacting with <a href="https://zerops.io/" target="_blank">Zerops</a> platform. <a href="https://docs.zerops.io/" target="_blank">Read the docs →</a>

-### About

-This repository utilizes the powerful [MedusaJS Docs](http://docs.medusajs.com/) theme and components, combined with Docusaurus, to serve users a seamless documentation experience.

 ## Contributing Guide

 If you're planning to contribute to our documentation, please check out our [CONTRIBUTING.md](https://github.com/zeropsio/docs/blob/main/CONTRIBUTING.md) guide.